 Graduate student tuition, financial aid and scholarships

-For master’s programs, estimated tuition per unit for Fall 2020 is $1,995* in addition to mandatory fees.
+For master’s programs, estimated tuition per unit for the 2021-2022 academic year is $2,035* in addition to mandatory fees.
 Please see below for the number of units required for each master’s degree program.

 Additional expenses include living and travel expenses, books, and supplies.
 To calculate your estimated total cost of attendance, visit the USC Office of Financial Aid website.